Disks

 network-ssd

-): Fast network drive, which is an SSD based network block storage. - Network HDD (
+): Fast network drive; SSD network block storage. - Network HDD (

 network-hdd

-): Standard network drive, which is an HDD based network block storage. - Non-replicated SSD (
+): Standard network drive; HDD network block storage. - Non-replicated SSD (

 network-ssd-nonreplicated

-): Network drive with enhanced performance without redundancy. - Ultra high-speed network storage with three replicas (SSD) (
+): Enhanced performance network drive without redundancy. - Ultra high-speed network storage with three replicas (SSD) (

 network-ssd-io-m3

-) is a high-performance SSD that offers the same speed asnetwork-ssd-nonreplicated
+): High-performance SSD offering the same speed asnetwork-ssd-nonreplicated

 Network SSDs, high-performance SSDs, and network HDDs provide sufficient redundancy for reliable data storage and enable continuous read and write operations, even when multiple physical disks fail at the same time.
 Non-replicated disks do not ensure data durability.